HiRISEAI/hiriseai.github.io/_posts/2022-6-21-projectedgan-training-with-the-hirise-dataset-walkthrough.md

 <br>
 This HiRISE+AI project is funded by NASA (Grant Number: 80NSSC22K0440).

-The purpose of this ProjectedGAN Walkthrough is to help those who really want to have a feel of AI, particularly GANs, to start their first GAN training project without having to pay $250 per hour.
+The purpose of this ProjectedGAN Walkthrough is to help those who really want to have a feel of AI, particularly GANs, and to start their first GAN training project without having to pay $250 per hour.

 **What you need**:
 1. Your Gmail account